Skip to main content

 charge.succeeded webhookDurable async POSTUsually within a few seconds; can be delayed during outagesSigned with your endpoint's whsec_* secret — cryptographically authoritative once you verify it

-Both are signed.
-Both are sufficient on their own.
+Only the webhook is authoritative on its own.
 They exist for different failure modes:

 • The redirect fails if the buyer closes their browser before returning.